The Restless Wave (2019)

 Over the course of nine days, the pilgrims share their memories of Anna, and gradually the layers of her life are peeled back to uncover secrets that no one ever suspected.
 Can those who loved her come to terms with all that is past?

-Here's a piece I wrote for the Church Times recently about how I came to write this book.
+Here's a piece I wrote for the Church Times recently about how I came to write my first book.

 Married to the Ministry (1998)